 The family of compounds known as per- and polyfluoroalkyl substances (PFAS) used in consumer and industrial manufacturing are persistent in the environment and are comprised of over 6,000 compounds.
 The most widely known compounds in this group are perfluorooctanesulfonic acid (PFOS) and perfluorooctanoic acid (PFOA).
 However, the list of compounds of interest is growing quickly as commercially available standards are developed.
 Clean Harbors is versed in the nomenclature, analysis methods and treatment of these compounds.
 We can guide customers through the process of testing, treatment and final deposit and destruction of their materials and media.

 The concentration and mixture of compounds found in a contaminated stream will determine the necessary approach for efficient removal.
-Clean Harbors can provide full-scale, temporary and permanent systems, as well as piloting trailers that will compare treatment medias on-site, in real-time.
+Clean Harbors can provide full-scale, temporary and permanent systems and piloting trailers that will compare treatment media on-site, in real-time.
 In addition, winterized, self-contained systems can be delivered with modular capabilities to supply the treatment train most suited for each application, including pre-treatment if required.

 No Media Restrictions

 Clean Harbors is not restricted to using one media.
 We can evaluate media efficacy with the objective of finding the best solution for each application.
 In many instances, a combination of treatment is required to achieve the increasingly lower treatment objectives.

 Clean Harbors can evaluate the analytical data from your site to project and develop the most cost-effective treatment plan.
 Treatment plans will vary depending upon a number of factors.
 Our team of experts will work with you to gather the information required to make the most informed decision.
 Whether you are the analytical investigative stage or require an immediate system delivery, we have the personnel, equipment and technical proficiency to handle all of your needs.